sdh100shaun/vagrant-zend-server/README.md

-This Vagrant setup configures an Ubuntu 12.04 (Precise) 64-bit box with Zend Server 6 and PHP 5.4.
+This Vagrant setup configures an Ubuntu 12.04 (Precise) 64-bit box with Zend Server 6 and PHP 5.4. and phpunit installed by pear
+It was originally forked from philBrown / vagrant-zend-server
 ## Quick Start

 Run `vagrant up` from the `vagrant` directory, eg